If you want the look of hardwood floors, tile or stone without the hassle of a complicated installation, laminate flooring may be your solution.

 • Difficult to scratch or

-Wood Veneer: Some laminates recreate the beautiful effects of a hardwood floor by including a layer of wood veneer over the surface of the planks for added elegance and beauty.
+Wood Veneer: Some laminates create the beautiful effects of a hardwood floor by including a layer of wood veneer over the surface of the planks for added elegance and beauty.

 Molding: Laminate planks and tiles are held firmly in place by special molding positioned around the edges of the room.
-Different molding styles create different effects or even help you install laminate in areas such as stairwells or next to carpeting.
+Different molding styles create different effects.
+They also allow you to install laminate in areas such as stairwells or next to carpeting.

 Room Transition Pieces: Installing laminate in areas of a room where it meets other rooms or different types of flooring will require you to place a proper room transition piece.
 The type of floor it is installed next to and the height of the floor will determine what type of transition can be used.
 The Home Depot carries all types of transition pieces suitable for matching color and function for these areas.

 Protecting Your Floors: Use doormats at exterior doorways to reduce wear on the surface of the floor.
 Floor protectors such as casters on furniture legs can help prevent scratching.